Games & Quizzes

 /ˈfiliNG/

-leaving one with pleasantly satiated feeling. material used to fill something.
+leaving one with pleasantly satiated feeling.
+Metal added to repair teeth.
 To repair a surface by adding a substance to it.

 /ˈint(ə)rəstiNG/